 Thinking of traveling in the near future?
 This post will discuss why Greece is at the top of our list for places to visit post COVID-19.
 You’ll also learn what to consider when planning your first trip and what makes for a safe (or safer) destination.

 Many of us have had to cancel multiple trips and future travels due to the coronavirus pandemic.
-The majority of the population has been hunkered down and stuck at home for at least three months.
+The majority of the population has been hunkered down and stuck at home for months.
 I know I’m not the only one researching when and where to travel once the situation calms down and restrictions are lifted.

 If you’re thinking of booking a trip, this post will share the most important things to consider when deciding on a destination.
 Many countries are opening their borders for tourists, but does that necessarily mean it’s safe…or safe enough for you to feel comfortable?
 No!
 There are several key points to keep in mind before booking your ticket.

 I’ll take you through everything I researched, what numbers I looked at on caseloads and percentages, what non-negotiables must be available, and what setting (crowded, indoors, beaches, nature) is within my personal comfort zone.
 This post will not only show why Greece was a winner in my book but also what to consider for other cities and countries.

 Continue reading why Greece will be my first international trip post COVID-19 or save it for later!